 Workers' compensation may be compensated or uncompensated leave.
-If your period of Workers' compensation is compensated (see the section in this chapter titled Compensated and Uncompensated Leave of Absence), then you are eligible to continue your benefits.
-If you do not receive compensation during your period of workers' compensation, benefits will continue for up to 90 days.
+If your period of workers' compensation is compensated (see the section in this chapter titled Compensated and Uncompensated Leave of Absence), then you are eligible to continue your benefits.
+If you do not receive compensation during your period of workers' compensation, your coverage will end on the date your employment terminates.